slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Proverbs*

 > *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."
--- Unknown in San Francisco*
+-- Unknown (in San Francisco)*

 > *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
 And designers look down on everyone."
 -- Naval Ravikant*

-> *"«If i was your wife i would poison your coffee».
+> *"«If i was your wife I would poison your coffee».
-«If i was your husband i would drink it.»"
+«If i was your husband I would drink it.»"
 -- Winston Churchill*

 > *"The grass is always greener on the side that is fertilized with bullshit."